RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 ### Year range slider and unknown year checkbox

 The slider with the year ranges from 1910 to 2022 allows a user to select parcels with identified build years within that range.
 Displayed years are included.
 For example, if the user selects 2011 to 2021 all warehouses with build years in that range are selected and displayed on the map and data table.
-Note that approximately 490 parcels had unknown build years; those can be removed or added to any analysis with a checkbox button and are set as 1910 for selection purposes in the slider tool.
+Note that approximately 490 parcels had unknown build years; those can be removed or added to any analysis with a check box button and are set as 1910 for selection purposes in the slider tool.

 ### Selection Radius (km) slider